alesya-h/zenbook-duo-2024-ux8406ma-linux/README.md

 You also want to add `duo set-displays` to your startup so it'll set your laptop to single or dual screen when you log in.

 For manual screen management there are `duo top`, `duo bottom`, `duo both` and `duo toggle` (toggles between top and both) commands.

+## automatic rotation

+Make sure iio-sensor-proxy is installed, the script relies on `monitor-sensor` command from it.
+Once it's installed and you followed the steps above for dualscreen setup just run `duo watch-rotation` somewhere at the start of your GNOME session.

 ## brightness sync